-‘Potent’ storm system threatens to wallop Hawaiian islands | Honolulu Star-Advertiser
+‘Potent’ storm system threatens to wallop Hawaiian Islands | Honolulu Star-Advertiser

-The National Weather Service warns that a “potent winter storm system will bring a multi-faceted threat for significant weather hazards” to all Hawaiian islands starting Wednesday night.
+The National Weather Service warns that a “potent winter storm system will bring a multifaceted threat for significant weather hazards” to all Hawaiian Islands starting tonight.

-The threats include heavy rain, flash flooding, damaging winds, severe thunderstorms on all islands, and snow and ice on Hawaii island summits, according to weather service forecasters in Honolulu.
+The threats include heavy rain, flash flooding, damaging wind, severe thunderstorms on all islands, and snow and ice on Big Island summits, according to weather service forecasters in Honolulu.

 “Damaging gradient and downslope winds will be possible, particularly to the north and northeast of the terrain from late Wednesday night through Friday, especially over the smaller islands,” NWS said in a special weather statement.
 “In addition, heavy rain capable of producing flash flooding is expected to affect the entire island chain during this time.”